Skip to main content

 Reboot the host

-ONTAP Mediator will automatically resume during a reboot and will re-enter the relationships that were previously configured with ONTAP clusters.
+ONTAP Mediator automatically resumes during a reboot and re-enters previously configured relationships with ONTAP clusters.

 Host package updates